Krisell/laravel-session-migrator/README.md

 ## Usage

-Installing the package intentionally doesn't activate any of the migration feature.
+Installing the package intentionally doesn't activate any of the migration features.
 In order to perform a migration, update the session configuration to the new wanted settings, and then also perform one of the following:

 - Add the following entry to your `config/session.php` file: